saligrama/mathcountsgrading/README.md

 Once you have your schools and students, select which ones you want to participate in the competition you're creating by checking the boxes next to them in their lists in create.php.
 Students selected as 'regular' have their score factored into their team score (they count), but alternates do not.
 However, alternates are still seperately ranked.

+The edit competition page is very similar to create.php.

 ### Create graders

 For each grader (teacher), you have to create an account with their name and school affiliation, etc. by clicking on the 'New User' tab in the navbar in admin.php.
 Make sure to tell them the email (username) and password you enter for their account so they can access it.